-So how did we decorate the nursery for under £400?
+So how can you decorate a nursery on a budget and how did we decorate the nursery for under £400?

 Instead of buying a matching furniture suite, we bought a cheap pine bookcase and set of drawers from Facebook marketplace, my Dad gave us a wardrobe and we already had a chest of drawers we no longer used.
 I bought white chalk paint off ebay and painted the outside of the furniture, then using different shades of pink in Wilkos Tester Pots I painted the drawers and shelves in gradient colours.
 Finally to finish, I added elephant and zebra knobs which we bought from TK Maxx.